prio-data/views_pipeline/documentation/pipeline_documentation.md

 We also produce maps for predicted fatalities, with standardised design and tick labels (*work in progress*).
 The goal is to create a running gif across steps and publish on Weights & Biases reports, instead of looking at 36 single maps.

 *At this stage, this does not replace the mapper plots of the monthly run*

+## Generating Forecasts
+This component encompasses the generation of forecasts using deployed models and ensembles, ensuring accuracy and timeliness in our predictions.

+# Future Developments

 # Glossary for Beginners